 Blueprints Program Rating: Promising

-A teacher classroom management program that provides teachers with classroom management strategies (positive and proactive teaching techniques, positive teacher-student relationships, and supportive teacher-parent relationships) to manage difficult and inappropriate child behavior problems, while promoting social, emotional, and academic competence.
+A teacher classroom management program that provides teachers of children ages 3-8 years with classroom management strategies (positive and proactive teaching techniques, positive teacher-student relationships, and supportive teacher-parent relationships) to manage difficult and inappropriate child behavior problems, while promoting social, emotional, and academic competence.

 As a program that promotes positive parent, teacher, and child relationships in order to increase a child's success at school and at home, funding sources that promote positive mental/behavioral health, parenting education, and school readiness are all potential sources of support for the Incredible Years.